Health Library

 Hearing Loss

 It is important to address any hearing loss as soon as it is detected.
-Even slight hearing loss in one ear can have an affect your child’s speech and learning abilities.
+Even slight hearing loss in one ear can affect your child’s speech and learning abilities.

 If your child has hearing loss, you will work with our Audiology and Speech-Language Pathology teams on a plan for both before and after your child’s ear reconstruction.